Take control of your sleep with our pick of the elite slumber supervisors.

 As we say, blood oxygen data is also tracked through the night and presented as an average figure the next morning, with breathing regularity also measured and graded based on fluctuations.

-Each metric can be accessed easily, but the key data is distilled into a sleep score each morning that’s both true to feel and not needlessly harsh, making things feel much more actionable.
+Each metric can be accessed easily, but the key data is distilled into a sleep score each morning.
+We’ve found the insights both true to feel and not needlessly harsh, making things feel much more actionable.
 We think it accurately gauges when we need to take it easy and when we’re fine to take on with the day and be active.

-Oura also suggests realistic sleep times, and all the data and trends hold up very well against the likes of Fitbit and Whoop, from our experience.
+Oura also suggests realistic sleep times, and all the data and trends hold up very well against the likes of Apple and Whoop, from our experience.

-We still grade the last-gen Oura Ring 3 as a viable option, too, if you don’t think you need the insights unlocked by the fourth-gen ring.
-It’s a great way to save a bit of cash.
+We still grade the last-gen Oura Ring 3 as a viable option, if you don’t think you need the insights unlocked by the fourth-gen ring.
+It’s a great way to save a bit of cash and still get the core of what makes Oura’s sleep tracking what it is.

 - Check out our full Oura Ring 4 review